ashfurrow/blog/source/about.html.markdown

 ### Artsy

 The goal of [Artsy](https://www.artsy.net) is simple, but ambitious: make art as popular as music.
-Here, I work on a team to build Artsy’s different iOS apps – [all of which are open source](http://www.objc.io/issue-22/artsy.html), which is amazing 🎉
+I help build software for Artsy in Swift, Objective-C, Ruby, JavaScript, and Scala.
+Most of what I work on [is open source](https://github.com/artsy) and I write a lot on [Artsy's Engineering Blog](http://artsy.github.io).

 ### Teehan+Lax